Small Business, Wills & Estate, & Real Estate Law Firm in Edmonton

-Looking for experienced and trusted business lawyers in Edmonton, look no further than Galbraith Law.
+Looking for experienced and trusted real estate & business lawyers in Edmonton, look no further than Galbraith Law.
 Our lawyers are dedicated to providing practical and cost-effective legal advice to business owners, helping them achieve their objectives.
 Whether you’re starting a business, restructuring, or developing an exit strategy, we can help.
 With over 30 years of experience, we have the knowledge and expertise to provide you with the best possible service.

 We offer a wide range of legal services, including employment agreements, subcontractor agreements or financing agreements, buying or selling, Succession Planning and Reorganization, incorporation and limited partnerships.